 — The ones that most influence the storytelling.

 — Creating the world for everyone to write and work within.
-One option is to find a space to custom-build two, (smaller) main sets, which are a hotel lobby and a cafe.
-Another option is to rent out an existing hotel and cafe that can fit the story’s objectives.
+One option is to find a space custom-build two, compact main sets, which are a hotel lobby and a cafe.
+Another option is to rent out a small, existing hotel and cafe that can fit the story’s objectives.
 Funds cover the set construction and/or property rental, plus decor pieces.

 — Creating total “looks” for the characters, from wardrobe to makeup and hairstyling.
 Over the course of a season, there will be dozens of looks for all the main and supporting characters, each of whom have a distinct style.
 We’ve considered allotments, per character, for wardrobe pieces and sufficient funds for hair/makeup.